 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far

-In the first period of this project, we adopted and improved advanced technologies for the exploration of neuronal transcript isoforms in the mammalian nervous system.
+We adopted and advanced technologies for the exploration of neuronal transcript isoforms in the mammalian nervous system.
 We demonstrated the function of regulators of RNA splicing as well as the control of synaptic properties by RNA splicecodes.
+We further pioneered proteome-level investigations providing for the first time direct evidence how particular splice variants are selectively addressed to specific neuronal synapses in the mouse brain.
 This work was published in several peer-reviewed manuscripts and presented in form of posters and oral presentations to the scientific community and the general public.

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)